citp/privacy-policy-historical/c/co/cou/coursework.info.md

-> *The following text is extracted and transformed from the coursework.info privacy policy that was archived on 2007-10-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071025010343id_/http%3A//www.coursework.info/content/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coursework.info privacy policy that was archived on 2009-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090626010734id_/http%3A//www.coursework.info/content/privacy) for the most accurate reproduction.*

 # Privacy Statement

 ### Access All our Essays in an Instant

-Swap your work for FREE access, or pay £4.99
+Swap your work for FREE access, or pay £4.99 for instant access

 [](https://web.archive.org/cgi-bin/community/community.cgi?do=user_signup)